Kit archive

 The Invincibles 2003-04 home.
 Redcurrant 2005-06 farewell to Highbury.
 Fly Emirates sponsorship from 2006.

-The 2003-04 Invincibles shirt (Nike, O2 sponsor) is one of the most-valued kits among collectors.
-The 2005-06 redcurrant home paid tribute to Arsenal's 1913 first-season colour and marked the final season at Highbury.
-Nike's run lasted 20 years before Puma took over in 2014.
+The 2003-04 Invincibles shirt (Nike, O2 sponsor) is a defining modern Arsenal identity.
+The 2005-06 redcurrant home marked the final season at Highbury, before Nike's run ended and Puma took over in 2014.

 Thierry HenryCesc FàbregasRobin van Persie